mahi-devops/Github/README.md

 ```
 # origin
 ```
-Origin is the logical name mapped to remote remote repository URL. git push origin master - it pushes the files to remote repository. master is nothing but branch.
+Origin is the logical name mapped to remote repository URL. git push origin master - it pushes the files to remote repository. master is nothing but branch.
 ```